Skip to content

 LeftRight

-A third projectile struck within the Bushehr Nuclear Power Plant perimeter on approximately 28 March, destroying a structure 350 metres from the operating reactor.
-1 The IAEA confirmed all three strikes in ten days.
-No radiation was released.
-The plant continues to operate.
-2
+A 3rd projectile struck within Bushehr Nuclear Power Plant's perimeter on 28 March, destroying a structure 350 metres from the operating reactor.
+The International Atomic Energy Agency confirmed all 3 strikes within 10 days; no radiation was released.

 A drone or missile hit a Kuwait desalination plant on 30 March, killing an Indian national.
 It is the first confirmed fatality from an Iranian strike inside Kuwait.